Polypharmacy: Risks of polypharmacy

 The risk of polypharmacy increases with age, although there is some evidence that it may decrease slightly after age 90 years.
 Poorer health is a strong predictor of polypharmacy at any age, although it is unclear whether the polypharmacy causes the poorer health or if polypharmacy is used because of the poorer health.
 It appears possible that the risk factors for polypharmacy may be different for younger and middle-aged people compared to older people.

 The use of polypharmacy is correlated to the use of potentially inappropriate medications.
 Potentially inappropriate medications are generally taken to mean those that have been agreed upon by expert consensus, such as by the Beers Criteria.
 These medications are generally inappropriate for older adults because the risks outweigh the benefits.
-Examples of these include urinary anticholinergics, which can prevent up to one episode of incontinence every 48 hours on average.
-However, they can also cause constipation, dry eyes, dry mouth, impaired cognition, and increase the risk of falls.
-For older people living in long term care facilities, almost all older people are using polypharmacy and also are affected by under-prescribing of potentially indicated medicines and use high risk medicines.
+Examples of these include urinary anticholinergics used to treat incontinence; the associated risks, with anticholinergics, include constipation, blurred vision, dry mouth, impaired cognition, and falls.
+Many older people living in long term care facilities experience polypharmacy, and under-prescribing of potentially indicated medicines and use of high risk medicines can also occur.
+Medicine use rises from 6.0 ± 3.8 regular medicines on average when people enter long term care to 8.9 ± 4.1 regular medicines after two years.

 Polypharmacy is associated with an increased risk of falls in elderly people.
 Certain medications are well known to be associated with the risk of falls, including cardiovascular and psychoactive medications.
 There is some evidence that the risk of falls increases cumulatively with the number of medications.
 Although often not practical to achieve, withdrawing all medicines associated with falls risk can halve an individual's risk of future falls.

 Every medication has potential adverse side-effects.
 With every drug added, there is an additive risk of side-effects.
 Also, some medications have interactions with other substances, including foods, other medications, and herbal supplements.
 15% of older adults are potentially at risk for a major drug-drug interaction.
 Older adults are at a higher risk for a drug-drug interaction due to the increased number of medications prescribed and metabolic changes that occur with aging.
 When a new drug is prescribed, the risk of interactions increases exponentially.
 Doctors and pharmacists aim to avoid prescribing medications that interact; often, adjustments in the dose of medications need to be made to avoid interactions.
 For example, warfarin interacts with many medications and supplements that can cause it to lose its effect.